Last updated 5th July, 2018

 Crime is not being experienced in modern-day Britain without precedent, and the Victorian era is a prime place to look for that pattern.
 Many will be surprised at the parallels between Victorian Britain and Britain today shown in this book.

-This is a well organised, educational and enjoyable book to read.
-With comparisons and discussion of modern crimes against Victorian crimes it is a highly relevant book with an important message.
+This is a well organized, educational and enjoyable book to read.
+With comparisons and discussion of modern crimes against Victorian crimes, it is a highly relevant book with an important message.
 Any fan of true crime and especially historical true crime in Britain will not fail to be impressed by Bombers, Rioters and Police Killers and it is an excellent read I would highly recommend.